 One thing we are big proponents of here on RSG is diversifying your income!
-Whether that’s through in-car opportunities like Cargo or notary public work in addition to driving, there are always more ways to make money on your own schedule.
+Whether that’s through in-car opportunities like Play Octopus or notary public work in addition to driving, there are always more ways to make money on your own schedule.
 Here, RSG contributor Chonce Maddox Rhea outlines the best part-time jobs for retirees, including rideshare driving.

 Looking for more part-time job ideas?
 Check out our article on the best part-time jobs here.

 Being retired can mean something different for everyone.
 In general, you reach retirement when you either no longer need to work to support yourself, or when you are unable to work and need to drastically reduce your active working hours.
 Sometimes it’s a combination of both.

 Many retirees still choose to work part-time either to supplement their income or simply to stay busy.
 Still, you may not want to go back to a corporate or 9-5 job and we don’t blame you.